 Take action and stay informed about the new coronavirus, also known as COVID-19.
 You can sign up for email updates and check this page regularly for the latest information.

-- Article: TRICARE FAQs: COVID-19 and Pregnancy
+- Article: TRICARE FAQs: COVID-19 and Testing

 COVID-19 affects people in different ways.
 Infected people have reported a wide range of symptoms–from mild symptoms to severe illness.
 Do you think you may have COVID-19?
 Check your symptoms here.